 New meditation group commences in Canterbury – June 8th

-The new compassion meditation group will begin on Friday the 8th of June, 2018 in Canterbury.
+The next new meditation group will begin on Friday the 12th of October, 2018 in Canterbury.
 The class will commence at 7pm, last for an hour and be using a continuous method, this means you do not need to commit to a set number of weeks.
 However places are limited and advanced booking is recommended.
 This is a secular practice based on traditional methods, as such it is suitable for almost everyone over the age of 18.
 No previous experience is required, and full training in the main elements of the practice will be provided.
 If you would like more information email us or to stay in touch sign up to our mailing list.

 The group will be led by Stephen Gene Morris1, an experienced practitioner, teacher and post graduate researcher of compassion based meditation.
 Compassionate practices have long been associated with improved health and wellbeing, modern scientific enquiry is now endorsing the benefits of this approach.
 Regular compassion based meditation can deliver a reduction in stress and anxiety, greater sense of well being and increased cognitive function.
 These changes are likely to be correlated with positive changes in the brain itself.
 Visit the Science of Meditation website if you want the scientific background.